myshkin5/aws-musings/README.md

  `AWS_MUSINGS_S3_BUCKET` | `aws-musings-us-east-1` | The S3 bucket where the CloudFormation scripts and supporting files are uploaded to and loaded from.
  `AWS_MUSINGS_S3_URL` | `https://s3.amazonaws.com/$AWS_MUSINGS_S3_BUCKET` | The URL to the `aws-musings` S3 bucket.
  `PROFILE` | `default` | The AWS CLI configured profile used with all invocations of the `aws` CLI.
- `STACK_PREFIX` | `vkzone-dev` | Used as a prefix to all CloudFormation stacks.
-Multiple groups of stacks should all use the same prefix.
+ `STACK_ORG` | None | <a name="stack-org">The</a> organization name.
+Used as a prefix to all CloudFormation stacks names.
+Multiple stacks should all use the same organization.
+This variable will typically identify the entity as a whole.
+This variable is commonly set to the Top-Level Domain name (e.g.: `example` for `example.com`).
+ `STACK_ENV` | `dev` | <a name="stack-env">The</a> environment name.
+Also used as a prefix to all CloudFormation stack names.
+Multiple stacks can all use the same environment.
+Environments are commonly named `prod`, `stage` and `dev`.
+Names the DNS zones within the external and internal DNS zones (i.e.: with an external DNS of `example.com`, the full external zone would be `dev.example.com`.
  `ACL` | `public-read` | The Access Control List of files uploaded with the `upload.sh` script (see [Making Modifications](#making-modifications) below).
 See this [ACL overview](http://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl) for more details.

 ## Chaining Outputs to Inputs